-Employees who disagree with their appraisal or comprehensive evaluation may appeal through the grievance procedure.
+Employees who disagree with an appraisal or comprehensive evaluation may grieve through the grievance procedure.

-7.9 Removal of evaluation material from employee's file
+7.12 Removal of evaluation material from employee's file

 Upon written request, employees will have evaluation material removed from their Personnel file after the completion of a satisfactory comprehensive evaluation.